RedisLabs/redislabs-docs/content/rc/security/cidr-whitelist.md

 To add IP addresses or [AWS security groups](https://docs.aws.amazon.com/managedservices/latest/userguide/about-security-groups.html) to a subscription's allow list:

-1. From the [admin console](https://app.redislabs.com/) menu, select **Subscriptions** and then select your subscription from the list.
+1. From the [Redis Cloud console](https://app.redislabs.com/) menu, select **Subscriptions** and then select your subscription from the list.

 1. Select **Connectivity > Allow List**.